 skip to content

-What is Meningitis?
+What is meningitis?

-Meningitis is an illness where the coverings of the brain and spinal cord become inflamed.
-It can be caused by viruses, bacteria, or other agents.
 Viral meningitis is rarely serious and is not helped by antibiotics.
-Bacterial meningitis is less common than viral meningitis, but is a serious illness and needs urgent treatment with antibiotics.
-The most common of the bacteria that cause meningitis is the meningococcus.
-These bacteria can also cause blood poisoning (septicaemia), which is the more dangerous form of the disease.
-The term meningococcal disease refers to both the meningitis and septicaemia forms of the disease caused by the bacteria.
+Bacterial meningitis is less common than viral meningitis, but it is a serious illness and needs urgent treatment with antibiotics.
+The bacteria can also cause blood poisoning (septicaemia), which is the more dangerous form of the disease.
+90% of people who get bacterial meningitis recover, but it can kill within hours if not treated.

 Symptoms

 However, someone with meningitis will become very ill.
-The illness may progress over one or two days, but it can develop very rapidly sometimes in a matter of hours.
+The illness may progress over one or two days, but it can develop very rapidly, sometimes in a matter of hours.

 The signs and symptoms are shown below (not all of these symptoms may show at once):